brisbane

 • A complimentary copy of a recent A & U publication.

-In addition to dedicated course work, students who are submission-ready upon the completion of Writing a Novel will have the opportunity submit to the Faber Writing Anthology, a professionally edited and designed showcase of student work, sent to leading literary agents and publishers in both Australia and the United Kingdom, and launched at a bespoke industry party.
+In addition to dedicated course work, students who are submission-ready upon the completion of Writing a Novel will have the opportunity submit to the Faber Writing Anthology, a showcase of student work sent to leading literary agents and publishers in both Australia and the United Kingdom, and launched at a bespoke industry party.

 Writers you'll be working with: